 Like that’s ever going to happen in my kitchen.
 Not.

-If you never made homemade whipped cream before then you’re in for a serious treat.
+If you haven’t made homemade whipped cream then you’re in for a serious treat.
 It melts in your mouth like butter and has a sharp, clean taste.
 Once you make it you will never want to go back to the tubbed/canned stuff again.

 It’s best if you can let it sit for at least 6 hours or overnight so it can fully chill and allow time for the graham crackers to soften up and the flavors to develop.